PMBio/mb-nanopore-2022/genomics/README.md

 For the short-read data, [alfred](https://github.com/tobiasrausch/alfred) computes binned counts of telomeric motifs that can be post-processed to filter tumor-only candidate windows.

 `cd telomere/illumina/ && ./telomere.sh`

+## Templated insertion threads

+For the long-read data, [lorax](https://github.com/tobiasrausch/lorax) can be used to call templated insertion threads

+`cd tithreads/ont/ && ./tithreads.sh`

+For the short-read data, [rayas](https://github.com/tobiasrausch/rayas) infers templated insertion threads using split-reads and depth of coverage

+`cd tithreads/illumina/ && ./tithreads.sh`